Parrot90/DigitAI_Neural-network-visualization/README.md

 An interactive web application for training and visualizing neural networks on the MNIST handwritten digit recognition dataset.

+Please use the Custom Train at First Then it will predict and Please Ignore the AI warning the data overfit

 ## 🎯 Features

 ### **Interactive Neural Network Training**